turbojunkie/dash-button/CONTRIBUTING.md

 Manually test the CLI by running `sudo node build/cli.js`.

+## Documentation

+API documentation is automatically generated using [documentation.js](http://documentation.js.org/).
+Inline [JSDoc-style comments](http://usejsdoc.org/) are converted to Markdown and committed to Git.
+Run `npm run docs` to generate new documentation.

 ## Publishing

 Most contributors don't have to think about publishing since that's the responsibility of the package owners.
 These instructions are for owners: